Quansight/.github/CODE_OF_CONDUCT.md

 * Any other response that Quansight deems necessary and appropriate to the situation
 * At Quansight events, if a participant engages in behavior that violates this Code of Conduct, the organizers and staff may take any action they deem appropriate

-At an in-person company event, potential consequences for Code of Conduct incidents include:
+At an in-person Quansight-organized event, potential consequences for Code of Conduct incidents include:

 * Warning the offender to cease their behavior and that any further incidents will result in sanctions
 * Requiring that the offender avoid any interaction with—and physical proximity to—any relevant person(s) (e.g., in the case of harrassment) for the remainder of the event